valkey-io/valkey-rfc/ValkeyFullTextSearch.md

 There are three types of term matching: exact, wildcard and fuzzy.
 Exact term matching is self-descriptive, i.e., only keys containing exactly the specified text are matched.

-Wildcard matching provides a subset of reg-ex style matching of terms.
+Wildcard matching provides a simple glob style search.
 Initially, only a single wildcard specifier ```*``` is allowed which matches any number of characters in a term.
 The wildcard can be at any position within the term, providing prefix, suffix and infix style matching.
 Note, in this proposal, the second prefix tree is required to perform infix and suffix matching.